datamonet/autogen/samples/apps/autogen-studio/TAKIN-README.md

 ## Development Notes

 ### Frontend Development

-- The Takin main site URL is currently hardcoded in `samples/apps/autogen-studio/frontend/src/components/utils.ts` (line 11)
-- After making any changes to the frontend code, you must rebuild using `yarn build` for the changes to take effect
+- After making any changes to the frontend code, you must rebuild using `yarn build` or `yarn build-dev` for the changes to take effect
 - The built frontend files are automatically copied to `../autogenstudio/web/ui/` during the build process

 ### File Structure